rikdata/rikdata.github.io/search/README.md

 <img src="/images/ScreenShots/dashboard/Screenshot_20201102-132846.jpg" width="250"/>

 When you visit a search page for the first time, the app fetches all the related list of values from the server (Ex: when you visit sub inventory screen, the app will fetch a list of organizations).
-So, the app might take a couple of seconds to load and will show below the screen till it fetches all the data from the server.
+So, the app might take a couple of seconds to load and shows below screen until it fetches all the server data.

 The list of values is cached for a session.
-So, suppose you visit another screen that needs the same list of values (Ex: Inventory Transaction screen that needs organization and sub inventory), the app will use the values from the cache.
+So, suppose you visit another screen that needs the same list of values (Ex: Inventory Transaction screen that needs organization and sub inventory), the app will use the cache's values.

 ## Enter Search Criteria